Jean Phyllis Turner

 Jean was an excellent cook who made her own strawberry jam every summer, and set the table with her best linens, china, and silver just for Sunday dinner.
 She never had a bad word to say about anybody, and she valued peace and getting along with other people over her own needs and desires.
 She was very active in all the churches she attended, serving on multiple committees and singing in the choir.
 She adored children, but especially babies, and she couldn’t help but go out of her way to say hello to babies whenever she saw them in public.
 She lived a full and happy life, and she will be missed by everyone who knew her.

-A memorial service will be held early this summer at the Union Congregational Church in South Bristol, where Jean was a long time member.
-As she valued education and learning very highly, memorials to Jean can be made to any educational program or school of the donor’s choice.
+A memorial service will be held at 1pm, on Saturday, May 19th at the Union Congregational Church in South Bristol, where Jean was a long time member.
+As she valued education and learning very highly, memorials in Jean’ memory can be made to any educational program or school of the donor’s choice.

 Arrangements are under the direction and care of the Strong-Hancock Funeral Home, 612 Main Street, Damariscotta, ME 04543.
 Condolences, and messages for her family, may be expressed by visiting: www.StrongHancock.com.